 You can also view downloads directly from your web browser.
 This is especially helpful for finding files you've downloaded recently, but it may not display every file in your Downloads folder.

-We'll use Internet Explorer in the example below, but other web browsers will have similar options for viewing recently downloaded files.
+We'll use Microsoft Edge in the example below, but other web browsers will have similar options for viewing recently downloaded files.